 If you're looking for a cheap 65 inch TV, the Vizio E65-E1 LED TV is a great choice.
 It's a versatile TV with good picture quality in a dark room.

 Unlike mid-range models, it doesn't have many sophisticated HDR features like a wider color gamut and high bit-depth, but its picture quality is still quite good for standard content.
 It has low motion blur, and its input lag is also good, making it a great choice for gamers on a budget.

 It's not the best for wide living rooms where off axis viewing is common, but the E Series 2017 is the best budget 65" TV we've reviewed this year.

 If you can afford it, the Vizio M65-E0 offers a few good features for HDR like a wide color gamut and better local dimming.
 It isn't as bright as our mid-range pick, but it's a good choice for movie lovers on a tighter budget.

 Our recommendations above are what we think are currently the best 65 inch smart TVs to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it) and availability (no TVs that are difficult to find or almost out of stock everywhere).

 A few examples of 65 inch TVs that didn't make the cut:

-- Samsung UN65KU7000.
-Not a very good TV, has a wide color gamut but is pretty dim even compared to the lower end KU6300.
+Samsung UN65MU7000.
+Not a very good TV, has a wide color gamut but is pretty dim even compared to the competing X850E.
 See our review